nopSolutions/nopCommerce-Docs/en/getting-started/configure-taxes/tax-providers/avalara.md

 Click **Configure** beside the Avalara tax provider option in the list.

-Follow the instructions on top of the page, each field’s function is annotated when “?” is hovered on.
+Follow the instructions on top of the page, each field's function is annotated when “?” is hovered on.

 ![Configuration](_static/avalara/avalara-configuration.jpg)